deprived/ted-alternative-video-player/README.md

 Install
 -------
 Just go ahead and [install it](https://github.com/downloads/deprived/ted-alternative-video-player/93984.user.js).
-FF Support only.
+FF/Chrome only.

 About
 -----